junhyeok101/Yai_nlp_toyproject/README.md

-YAI Toy Project: KoBERT-Based Text Classification Training Pipeline Overview
+KoBERT-Based Text Classification

-This project uses a Korean BERT variant (KoBERT) to train a text classification model that assigns each input sentence to one of the predefined categories.
+This project trains a Korean text classification model using KoBERT.
+Given an input sentence, the model predicts one of several predefined categories.
-Training data is provided in CSV format, where each sentence is paired with its corresponding label.
+Training data is provided as a CSV file containing sentences and their labels.

+Overview

+Model: KoBERT (Korean BERT variant)

+Task: Sentence classification

+Input Format: CSV (sentence, label)

+Output: Fine-tuned KoBERT model capable of predicting categories for new sentences

 Training Pipeline
-1) Tokenization
+1. Tokenization

-Input sentences are tokenized into subword units using the BERT tokenizer.
+Each sentence is tokenized into subword units using the BERT tokenizer.

 Example sentence:
 "숙소가 깨끗하고 서비스가 좋았습니다."